 Mockups are more alive pictures.
-They are visually more appealing, has colors, fonts, themes, buttons, logo, etc. At this stage label of the fields, notes, font types, navigation menu, etc. are specified in the design.
-A mockup is also static page layout, but it showcases how the final product will look like.
+They are visually more appealing, has colors, fonts, themes, buttons, logo, etc. At this stage labels of the fields, notes, font types, navigation menu, etc. are specified in the design.
+A mockup is also a static page layout, but it showcases how the final product will look like.

 The objective of creating mockup designs is to review the final design before launching it.
 This is to prevent any change requests in design after launch.
 Therefore it is a key step for an application designer to make mockups of the final design.
 Mockups are not just used by the internal development and testing teams, but can also be shown to the client as it depicts how the final product will look like in detail.